HuyTu7/FSS17/hw1/README.md

 ### How to run:

 - Assuming that you have installed python 2.7
-- Search for the line: `df = readcsv.readfile("./POM3A.csv")`
-- Edit the text inside the quotation for the file that you want the file `readcsv.py` to read
-- Run the file as below in the terminal within the folder:
+- Execute the command line as below in the terminal within the `hw1` folder:
 ```
-python readcsv.py
+python readcsv.py <file_name>
 ```

 ### Report: